Rade58/first_taste_of_microservices/README.md

 Separate service for each resource

-**AP FOR PRACTICING AND LEARNING SOME CONCEPTS ABOUT MICROSERVICES**
+**APP FOR PRACTICING AND LEARNING SOME CONCEPTS ABOUT MICROSERVICES**

-# Resources

-Posts

-Comments

-# Services

-Posts Service (Creating post ,Retreiving all posts and giving them back to us)

-Comments Service (Handling comment creation; listting all comments)
+# Built with docker and kubernetes